Friday Afternoon Breakout Sessions

 Workshop: Buying Equities and the Brain - How Behavioral Finance Impacts Our Trading Decisions and Our Profits

-Presented by: Jonathan Citrin, Founder & CEO, CitrinGroup, Birmingham, MI; Adjunct Faculty of Finance, Wayne State University, Detroit, MI
+Presented by: Jonathan Citrin, Founder & Executive Chairman, CitrinGroup, Birmingham, MI; Adjunct Faculty of Finance, Wayne State University, Detroit, MI

 Workshop Description: Stock investing is a constant mind game; media, “market gurus”, product pushing, and our own emotional involvement all weigh heavily on our ability to prosper.
 Learn to silence the noise and get out of your own way – pick stocks and invest with a new understanding of markets and yourself.

 Workshop: The Power of Moats - Competitive Advantages Drive Superior Performance

 Carr Lanphier, Equity Analyst, Morningstar, Inc., Chicago, IL

 John Zecy, Equity Analyst, Morningstar, Inc., Chicago, IL